h-0-s-h/prebw/README.md

    An example of 7 snapshots:

    announce.PREBW = "[%b{prebw}] %b{%reldir} - 1s %b{%u1}@%b{%b1}MB/s 5s %b{%u2}@%b{%b2}MB/s 10s %b{%u3}@%b{%b3}MB/s 15s %b{%u4}@%b{%b4}MB/s 20s %b{%u5}@%b{%b5}MB/s 25s %b{%u6}@%b{%b6}MB/s 30s %b{%u7}@%b{%b7}MB/s - %b{%traffic}MB by %b{%numusers}u/%b{%numgroups}g"

+# TROUBLESHOOTING
+Although this code is old and unmaintained, it's quite solid.
+The only issues I've encountered are:
+1) A non-standard IPC_KEY in glftpd.conf not matching our key in config.hpp
+2) **NOT** passing the **FULL PATH** to your release (eg: ./prebw /site/current/debian/11/11.iso vs ./prebw 11.iso) It will only work if you pass the **FULL PATH**, so do **modify your pre script accordingly.**